-In this section we consider experiments using a more realistic configuration with a non-flat bedrock and an advanced surface mass balance, detailed in Appendix A2.
+In this section, we consider experiments using a more realistic configuration with a non-flat bedrock and an advanced surface mass balance, detailed in Appendix A2.
+We investigate the case of a rapidly warming climate over a short timescale.

 5.1 Experimental Design